Open Days, Events and Visits

 Visiting Trinity Hall

-If you are considering applying to Trinity Hall but are unable to attend one of our events (or there isn’t one due to take place in the near future), you are very welcome to look around Trinity Hall on an alternative date.
+If you are considering applying to Trinity Hall but are unable to attend one of our events (or there aren’t any open for bookings), you are very welcome to look around Trinity Hall on an alternative date.
 If you would like to look around on a self-guided tour, please visit Trinity Hall’s Central Site Porters Lodge and introduce yourself as a potential applicant – the Porters will let you know whether it is possible at that time for you to look around Central Site.

 Alternatively, please contact firstname.lastname@example.org to enquire about being shown around by Helena Blair, Trinity Hall’s Schools Liaison Officer.